kawaic/TrovTHA/README.md

     * RhinoMock for mocking interfaces
     * Owin TestServer for in memory hosting

+Questions to consider
+    - How do we know if a user is authenticated?
+Using a token exchange system, the client will authenticate with the server are receive a token and use that on following requests to indicate that it has been authenticated.
+IP address and other information can be used to prevent man in the middle attacks if needed.
+    - Is it always possible to buy an item?
+No, only if there is enough inventory for the item being purchased, a HTTP 400 response with a reason phrase is used to communicate this.

 ### Deliverables
 1. A system that can process the two API requests via HTTP